How CBT Therapy Helps with Anxiety and Depression in Boulder, CO

 The Importance of Evidence-Based Treatment

-Research consistently shows that CBT can:
+Research consistently demonstrates that CBT can:

-• Reduce symptoms of anxiety and depression
+• Significantly reduce symptoms of anxiety and depression

 • Improve daily functioning

-• Increase emotional resilience
+• Strengthen emotional resilience

 • Lower relapse rates over time